A key policy area

 - How the European Regional Development Fund can be used for Energy-Efficiency

-IUT on how 8 billion euro from the European Regional Development Fund (ERDF) can be used for the energy-efficient refurbishment of the existing housing stock.
+IUT on how 8 billion euros from the European Regional Development Fund (ERDF) can be used for the energy-efficient refurbishment of the existing housing stock.
 April 2009.

 - IUT on the Energy Performance Buildings Directive